Five takeaways from the Hurricanes' 7-3 loss to the Oilers

 Zykov is back, saying he’s more comfortable and confident.
 He has 32 goals for the Checker to lead the AHL, 16 on the power play, and had 15:05 of ice time in his first game for the Canes this season, playing on the fourth line with Victor Rask and Phil Di Giuseppe.
 Zykov had one shot in the game and was used on a power-play unit.

-Many Canes fans have been asking why it took so long to get Zykov up to the big team, given the Canes’ scoring problems.
+Many Canes fans have been asking why it took so long to get Zykov up to the big club, given the Canes’ scoring problems.
 No complaints from Zykov, however.

 “I’m just playing hockey,” he said.
 “The rest is not up to me.”